HillaryKiprono/HillaryKiprono/README.md

 -  Hi 👋,  I’m Hillary Kiprono
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Android Development(Jetpack Compose|Flutter)
-- 🌱 I’m currently working on PHP Laravel for the API
+- 🌱 I’m currently re-learning Laravel
-- 💞️ I’m looking to collaborate with other mobile app developers.
+- 💞️ I’m looking to collaborate with other mobile app developers and web development(Laravel).
 - 📫 How to reach me on GitHub @HillaryKiprono

 <!---